ryukirisame/learningjs/execution-context.md

 # Function Environment Record (FER)

-A Function Environment Record is an Environment Record specifically created for a function execution context.
+A Function Environment Record is an Environment Record specifically created for a function execution context (its lexical environment).

 It contains:
 1. Parameters